liferay/liferay-docs/develop/tutorials/articles/100-tooling/06-intellij/03-creating-projects-with-intellij-idea.markdown

 # Creating Projects with IntelliJ IDEA [](id=creating-projects-with-intellij-idea)

-IntelliJ IDEA provides a New Liferay Modules wizard for users to create a variety of different module projects.
-You can also use the same wizard to create theme projects, WAR-style projects, etc. Before beginning, ensure you've [created/imported a Liferay Workspace](/develop/tutorials/-/knowledge_base/7-1/creating-a-liferay-workspace-with-intellij-idea) in your IntelliJ environment.
+IntelliJ IDEA provides a New Liferay Modules wizard to create a variety of different module projects.
+You can also use the same wizard to create theme projects, WAR-style projects, and more.
+Before beginning, ensure you've [created/imported a Liferay Workspace](/develop/tutorials/-/knowledge_base/7-1/creating-a-liferay-workspace-with-intellij-idea) in your IntelliJ environment.
 Follow the steps below to create a @product@
 module: